ace-wg/ace-group-oscore-profile/draft-ietf-ace-group-oscore-profile.md

 # Introduction # {#intro}

-A number of applications rely on a group communication model where a client can access a resource hosted at multiple resource servers at once, e.g., over IP multicast.
+A number of applications rely on a group communication model where a client can access a resource hosted at multiple servers at once, e.g., over IP multicast.
 Typical examples include switching of luminaires, control of actuators, and distribution of software updates.
 Secure communication in the group can be achieved by sharing a set of keying material, which is typically provided upon joining the group.

 For some of such applications, it could be acceptable to enforce access control in a straightforward fashion.
 That is, any client authorized to join the group, hence to obtain the group keying material, can also be implicitly authorized to perform any action at any resource hosted at any server in the group.
 An example of an application where such implicit authorization might serve well is a simple lighting scenario, where the lightbulbs are the servers and the user account on an app on the user's phone is the client.
 In this case, it might be fine to not require additional authorization evidence from any user account, if it is acceptable that any current group member is also authorized to switch on and off any light, or to check the status of any light.